Code-Institute-Submissions/Fantastic-Books/TESTING.md

 #### **reviews.html**
 - **_Seach Bar_**
-    - Users can perform search on all reviews by _'Title', 'Author' or 'Genre'_
+    - Users can perform search on all reviews by _'Title', 'Author', 'Genre' or 'Username'_
     - At least 3 characters must be enterd for search to be valid
     - On click of the _'search'_ button, results are displayed
     - If there are no matching results, user informed 'No Results Found' and 'clear results button is displayed
-    - **_Clear Results_** button clears the current search and reloads reviews.html
+    - _Clear Results_ button clears the current search and reloads reviews.html
     - _'Search'_ button changes colour on hover
     - _Clear results_ button
         - Font awesome icon for '_redo_'